See our other articles about graduation ceremonies, how to dress and my other graduation tips.

 Planning Travel & Graduation Dates

-As of right now, he is suppose to be graduating on the 28 of January.
+As of right now, he is supposed to be graduating on the 28 of January.
 Should I wait or am I worrying for no reason?
 Any response will be helpful.
 Thanks in advance 🙂

 Ft Benning Graduation

-I should be arriving in Columbus, Ga at about 8:00am.
-I dont know what time the family day ceremony is.
+I should be arriving in Columbus, Ga, at about 8:00 am.
+I don’t know what time the family day ceremony is.
 If I’m a little late will they still let me in?
-Will I be able to take a taxi into the fort?
-If so I heard that sometime there is a wait to drive in, which would really drive my fare up, is this true?
+Will I be able to take a taxi to the fort?
+If so, I heard that sometimes there is a wait to drive in, which would drive my fare up.
+Is this true?

 As far as taking a taxi, there can be a line to get on post simply because they are checking IDs, etc. at the gate.
 Be prepared for that possibility.

 Here’s some additional information for you:

 My boyfriend is graduating from BCT in May in Fort Leonard Wood; that weekend is Memorial weekend.
 I wonder if he will get a weekend off or if he has to stay on the base.
 His parents are going to the graduation.